 Participants are guided to the greenhouse by a gardener dressed as a ‘strawberry hunter’.
 Upon entering the greenhouse, you’ll be welcomed by a nearly 2-metre-tall puppet resembling the Tin Man of the original story.
 The puppet reveals the secret about special ‘Oz strawberries’ that are growing in the greenhouse, which are said to be ultra delicious.

 Equipped with a box, you’re now allowed to pick these special ‘Oz strawberries’, which are actually the Japanese strawberry breeds beni-hoppe, koi-minori, yotsubashi and yayoi-hime.
 Kids are sure to love the playful story, even if they’ve never read the book.

-The event is on now and takes place until the end of March.
-You can go strawberry picking on Tuesdays, Thursdays and weekends in January and March, or just on weekends throughout February.
+The event is on now and takes place until the end of April.
+You can go strawberry picking on Tuesdays, Thursdays and weekends.

 For more information, see Keisei Rose Garden’s official website.